 “Your phone’s Wi-Fi needs to ALWAYS stay on during sleep for it to receive commands from Alexa devices and send it to your Roku.
 Also, if your phone has trouble connecting with your Roku then turn off battery optimization for this app in Android Settings > Battery Optimization”

 If you have an iPhone, enable Notifications for this app in Settings.
 Enable ‘Background App Refresh’ in Settings.
 Charge your iOS device if the remote stops working because it may delay push notifications to save battery.
 Also, try not to force-quit the app, press the home key to close it.

 Another important thing to remember is that not only does the free version of the app contain ads, only 50 commands are allowed per month.
 You can subscribe to the Full Pass version at $10 per year for unlimited commands and no ads in the app.
 That’s a small price to pay for convenience.

-Amazon Echo and Roku streaming players are the most popular devices in their respective categories so we see this as a step forward in making Alexa Roku commands a seamless part of the smart home ecosystem.
+Amazon Echo, Roku streaming devices and Roku TVs* are the most popular devices in their respective categories so we see this as a step forward in making Alexa Roku commands a seamless part of the smart home ecosystem.
 It’s what we’ve been waiting for– controlling TV with our voice commands instead of using a traditional remote!

 Watch a quick demonstration on YouTube

 Amazon has published a new Video Skill API which will enable app developers and manufacturers more flexibility in developing voice control commands for their video streaming devices.
-The future of voice control for TV entertainment is betting brighter and brighter!
+The future of voice control for TV entertainment is getting better!